-However, when interactions between group and practice were examined, results showed that the effect of practice on blister fluid levels of TNF- $\alpha$ differed by group (sr=-.35, p=.028).
-While greater practice was associated with a decrease in TNF- $\alpha$ levels from pre- to post-training in the MBSR group, more practice predicted greater TNF- $\alpha$ levels in the HEP group.
-The zero-order correlations between change in cytokine level and practice for each group individually were not significant (MBSR: r=-.28, p=.16; HEP: r=.42, p=.12).
-Although the analogous interaction was not significant for IL-8 (sr=-.17, p=.334), the relationship showed the same pattern (see Fig. 5).
+However, when interactions between group and practice were examined, results showed that the effect of practice on blister fluid levels of TNF- α differed by group (sr = -.35, p = .028).
+While greater practice was associated with a decrease in TNF- α levels from pre- to post-training in the MBSR group, more practice predicted greater TNF- α levels in the HEP group.
+The zero-order correlations between change in cytokine level and practice for each group individually were not significant (MBSR: r = -.28, p = .16; HEP: r = .42, p = .12).
+Although the analogous interaction was not significant for IL-8 (sr = -.17, p = .334), the relationship showed the same pattern (see figure 5).
 Interactions between group and practice were not observed for any other outcome variables.

-4. Secondary analyses: Persistence of training effects
+Secondary Analyses: Persistence of training effects